agude/agude.github.io/_books/mission_of_gravity.md

 So even that doesn't really build tension.

-{{ this_book }} is said to have inspired {{ forwards }} {{ cheela }} series: {{
+{{ this_book }} is said to have inspired {{ forwards }} {{ cheela }} series:
-dragon }} and {{ starquake }}.

-But {{ forward }} takes it a leap beyond {{ the_author }}: he adds much
+{{ dragon }} and {{ starquake }} Clearly it did, both ask "what would live be like under immense gravity".
+But {{ forward }} takes it a leap beyond {{
-stronger gravity which makes his civilization essentially 2D; he adds strong magnetic fields that significantly impact how the Cheela evolve and experience the world; and he covers a much larger story, from the discovery of farming to space travel.
-The fact that the Cheela experience time one million times faster than humans is a key twist that allows the story to surpass {{
+the_author }}: he adds much stronger gravity which makes his civilization essentially 2D; he adds strong magnetic fields that significantly impact how the Cheela evolve and experience the world; and he covers a much larger story, from the discovery of farming to space travel.
+The fact that the Cheela experience time one million times faster than humans is a key twist that allows the story to surpass {{ this_book }}.
-this_book }}.

 One part of the fun of reading old sci-fi is seeing what technology an author mispredicts; I pointed out a few cases before, for example in my review of {{
 eater }}.
 But {{ this_book }} does a particularly bad job.
 The central
-conflict is only exists because wireless data transmission is nearly impossible in the story's setting.
+conflict only exists because wireless data transmission is nearly impossible in the story's setting.
 The characters can travel the stars but use slide rules for calculation---the electric calculator was invented only 8 years after the book was published!
 They can't create digital maps, instead relying on manually pasting together hard-copy photographs from orbit.
-In essence, the novel's world is stubbornly analog while our actual future is digital.
+The novel's world is analog while our actual future is digital.

+I think the wrong technology really stands out in {{ this_book }} because it is so narrowly focused on the day-to-day life of Barlennan and his crew. {{
+childhood }} was written at about the same time and also makes several wrong predictions, but because the story is broadly focused on the fate of humanity it's easy to look past them.

+{{ this_book }} was good but not great.
+Perhaps I would have found it more groundbreaking if I read it before the {{ cheela }} series, but in comparison it felt bland.
+I'm going on to {{ star_light }}, the next book in the series, but I don't expect much of it.